SMSPIRITUALITY—MEDIA

 What he isn't

-Goldstein is not a Mahāyāna or Vajrayāna teacher — the One Dharma synthesis is the work of a Theravāda practitioner who has read and respects the other vehicles, not of a teacher transmitting them.
-He is not a clinical interventionist in the Jon Kabat-Zinn sense — IMS is a religious retreat centre, not a medical programme, and the framing remains explicitly Buddhist.
-He has not built a public-personal teaching style on the model that took Ram Dass and Pema Chödrön into popular media; the books are sutta-shaped and the talks are retreat-shaped.
-The price of that consistency is that his name appears less frequently in the broader contemplative-life market than Brach's, Kornfield's or Kabat-Zinn's.
-The benefit is that the technical content has stayed intact across decades in a way that the looser variants have not always managed.
+Goldstein is not a Mahāyāna or Vajrayāna teacher.
+The One Dharma synthesis is the work of a Theravāda practitioner who has read and respects the other vehicles, not someone who transmits them.
+He is not a clinical interventionist in the Jon Kabat-Zinn sense.
+IMS is a religious retreat centre, not a medical programme, and the framing remains explicitly Buddhist.
+He has not built a public-facing teaching style on the model that took Ram Dass and Pema Chödrön into popular media.
+His books are sutta-shaped and his talks are retreat-shaped.
+The price of that consistency is that his name appears less often in the broader contemplative market than Brach's, Kornfield's, or Kabat-Zinn's.
+The benefit is that the technical content has stayed intact across decades in a way the looser variants have not always managed.